d33bs/set-website/_posts/2023-02-13-Git-Practices.md

 ---
-title: "Tip of the Week: Git Practices"
+title: "Tip of the Week: Branch, Merge, and Learn"
 author: Dave Bunten
 member: dave-bunten
 tags: